skx/github-action-tester/README.md

 # GitHub Action for Running tests

-This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time a pull-request is created/updated, or a commit is made to your repository.
+This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time an event occurs within your repository.

+If your shell-script terminates with an exit-code of 0 that is regarded as a pass, otherwise the action will be marked as a failure.

-The expectation is that you'll use this action to launch your project-specific tests, by executing a shell-script.
-The  exit code of the script will determine the success/failure result.
+The expectation is that you'll use this action to launch your project-specific test-cases, ensuring that all pull-requests are tested automatically.

-For example a golang-project might contain nothing more than:
+Because the action ultimately just executes a shell-script, contained in your repository, you can be as simple or complex as you can imagine.
+For example a [golang](https://golang.org/) project might contain a simple script such as this:

     #!/bin/sh
     # Run the go-vet tool